Use one of these handy drop downs for info about the schedule.

 But, it’s a catch-22.
 Book reviews can help increase book sales, but you need to sell your book to get reviews . . . so how does an emerging author break this cycle?

-In the Intro to Book Reviews class, you will learn where to ask for book reviews, how to get more of them, and how you can get your book reviewed on Amazon, Barnes & Noble, Goodreads, book blogs, and more.
+Learn where to look for book reviews and how to get more of them in the Intro to Book Reviews course, taught by Melissa Dalton Martinez.
+In this course, you will learn how you can get your book reviewed on Amazon, Barnes & Noble, Goodreads, book blogs, and more.

 2:00 – 2:50 p.m.